 The University has installed security devices around campus, such as key cards, as part of its overall security efforts.
 Tampering with or disabling of a security device is cause for arrest and/or disciplinary action up to and including termination of employment or dismissal from the University.
 The conscientious use of security devices such as locks or key cards by all University community members is essential to maintaining a secure environment.

 In accordance with HOOP 148, Identification Badges, all members of the University community are required to display a University-issued identification badge to identify themselves and their association with the University at all times while on campus or on the premises of University-owned or -leased space (including any associated parking facility).
 Visitors to the University must comply with applicable visitor sign-in procedures.

 The most important element in maintaining a secure environment is the active participation of all members of the University community.
 All members of the University community should recognize, appraise and initiate realistic security measures to reduce risks.
 Certain individuals are required (see HOOP 87, Reporting Criminal Activity to Campus Police), and all other members of the University community are encouraged, to promptly and accurately report crimes , unless they are aware that the crime has already been reported to UTP-H.

 In Person: 7777 Knight Road, Houston, TX 77054

 Additional information regarding the reporting of threats or incidents of violence can be found in HOOP 39, Violence Free Workplace.
-Information on reporting of sexual misconduct, including sexual assault, can be found in HOOP 59, Sexual Misconduct.
+Information on reporting of sexual misconduct, including sexual assault, can be found in HOOP 59, Prohibition of Sexual Harassment & Sexual Misconduct.

 UTP-H will issue a Timely Warning when a continuing threat to the campus has been identified in order to aid in the prevention of additional crimes.